AndrewMcSwain/pmOS-writings/Readme.md

 how do people learn about your products and brand?

-Aesthetic Design, your brand's mythos, your consumer's pain points, and your solution can be systematically expressed using the guides of Marketing (first lesson: how does market research guide design?)
+Aesthetic Design, your brand's mythos, your consumer's pain points, and your solution can be systematically expressed using the guides of Marketing

+How can market research guide branding, publcity, and design?

 ## User-Interface Projects:

 New pmOS-sourced functionality and engineering perspectives

+WHAT: *designing user-interfaces is a lot more than 'getting the background in cornflower blue.'* This is an important aspect of the reality construct of the user.
+It molds his/her understanding of the content he/she is engaged with and what possibilities further are available.

+User-interface design, *hackable* ui, is an area that has lots of room for movement.

-WHAT:here we put concrete ideas for the UI and how the experience of the user can unfold through direct interactions with the product.
+contents overview: concrete ideas for the UI and how the experience of the user can unfold through direct interactions with the product.

 EXAMPLES: hacking the android interfaces to improve flexibility and/or ease users into a creative and technical mentality. making it easier to hack them (as easy as html css or react). clone android interface as a starting point for a possible pmOS skin or theme. multiple themes or profiles that can be shifted between, without losing work or modifying stack, just shift abstraction layer characteristics to better suit need. this will require it's own page. this kind of stuff goes here.